tagtogorg/java-ocr-amazon-textract-searchable-pdf/README.md

 ## 🍃 Sample tagtog Project

-Using this very same code, we OCR'ed the [FUNSD dataset](https://guillaumejaume.github.io/FUNSD/) and uploaded the results into the tagtog sample project [tagtog/FUNSD-OCRed](https://www.tagtog.net/tagtog/FUNSD-OCRed/pool) 😃.
+Using this very same code, we OCR'ed the [FUNSD dataset](https://guillaumejaume.github.io/FUNSD/) and uploaded the results into the tagtog public project: [tagtog/FUNSD-OCRed](https://www.tagtog.net/tagtog/FUNSD-OCRed/pool) 😃.

 We exactly ran (last update on 2021-04-20):